Every year, millions of people experience skin injuries due to surgery, trauma, or burns.

 Future studies should focus on determining the optimal parameters of mechanical interventions, such as the appropriate duration and intensity of applied forces, and understanding their impact on cellular and molecular responses.

-I predict we will also discover that the forces used in Manual Lymph Drainage (MLD) and Elastic Taping Therapies at each stage of healing, will align with the optimal ranges of stress, shear, and compression forces required for optimal healing and scar formation.
+Once we know these parameters, I predict that we will discover that the forces used in Manual Lymph Drainage (MLD) and Elastic Taping Therapies at each stage of healing, will align with the optimal ranges of stress, shear, and compression forces required for optimal healing and scar formation.
+Confirmation what we have seen for decades in our clinics.